greenonline/Adafruit_SSD1306Plus/xtras/OnePixelVertScroll.md

 #define SSD1306_VERTICAL_AND_LEFT_HORIZONTAL_SCROLL_ONE   0x25
 ```

-Unfortunatelty, when tested, commands `0x24` and `0x25` did *not* scroll the display at all.
+Unfortunately, when tested, commands `0x24` and `0x25` did *not* scroll the display at all.
 Maybe some other currently unused bytes would work instead?
 Further testing is ongoing.